Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 The Document Length Problem

-Consider two documents about machine learning:
+Consider a concrete example.
+Two documents about machine learning:

 • Document A (100 words): mentions "learning" 5 times